TSmith1992/TheFunctionofFashion/README.md

 -   If exclusive for Prime Members
 -   Class Name

-- Page will have sections:
+Page will have sections:
 -  Header/Title Banner
 -  Product Collection
 -  User's "Shopping Bag" with price total

-=Stretch Goals=
+Stretch Goals:

 -Filters/Dropdowns for Price, Rating, and Exclusivity for Prime Members -Ability to highlight/showcase a product